 The decision-making ecosystem: Every day, your customers are influenced by a broad range of factors: personal (life events, values and interests, attitudes and preferences), social (friends’ recommendations and social norms), local (the choice of products available, the weather), and macro (the current economy, the future economic forecast).
 By continuously collecting and analyzing data about these factors, you’ll have a much better idea why your customers behave the way they do and what they are likely to do next – which in turn helps you create more effective messaging.
 Data analytics and customer engagement services can help you use rapidly changing ecosystems to your advantage.

 The customer journey: Each customer navigates your brand or organization along a unique path called the customer journey.
 It may take place across several channels, and it doesn’t always move in a straight line.
 Customer journey mapping can give you tremendous insight into the critical moments in your customer relationships and the catalysts or barriers that lead your customers to become more or less engaged.
 It’s most common to map the customer journey for one product or service, or for one “trip” around the customer lifecycle.
-A number of customer journey mapping models exist; the Temkin Group offers some excellent tips and examples.
+A number of customer journey mapping models exist.

 Touchpoints: Auditing customer touchpoints can help you sharpen your operational focus on the customer.
 It is best completed in tandem with customer journey mapping.
 Whereas the journey map provides an outside-in view of what it’s like to do business with you, the touchpoint audit helps you eliminate operational glitches that get in the way of a great customer experience.
-As Adam Richardson notes on the HBR Blog Network, touchpoints can include interactions, messages, settings, and products themselves.
-Focus on those with the greatest potential to affect revenue and satisfaction.
+Focus on the touchpoints with the greatest potential to affect revenue and satisfaction.
 Be sure to include all departments and lines of business; it’s not uncommon for critical information to fall through the cracks between silos.
 Services such as database design and management and technologies such as business process management can help you work around and even eliminate silos for more consistent, coherent communications.

 Your customer communications – indeed, all of your customer interactions – stand the greatest chance of success if you know what’s driving your customers.
 The frameworks we’ve discussed here are powerful allies in the struggle to speak to customers individually in a large-scale, rapid-paced environment.